Drought preparedness & response

 Drought Planning and Preparedness Grants

-We will make $1.8 million available state-wide via competitive grants.
+We will make $1.8 million available statewide via competitive grants.
 These grants will be issued within the next year and will be used to incentivize, facilitate, and increase local drought preparedness.
 These plans will identify the specific actions and associated costs and communities intend to take to increase water supply security as our climate changes.
-More information on these grants will be available in 2024.

 In accordance with HEAL Act requirements for new grant programs, the Water Resources Program has begun the Environmental Justice Assessment for this new grant program.